adamziel/php-wasmtime/README.md

 ## PHP-WasmTime extension

+First, create a directory called `third_party/wasmtime-v31.0.0-aarch64-macos-c-api` and make sure you have [the relevant wasmtime release](https://github.com/bytecodealliance/wasmtime/releases/tag/v31.0.0) in there.

-Building and installing the extension:
+Then, building and installing the extension as follows:

 ```bash
 cd extension
 bash build.sh
 ```

-Make sure Wasmtime dynamic library is available in the system.
+To run it, make sure Wasmtime dynamic library is available in the system.

 ## Benchmarking against vanilla PHP